open-data/ckanext-recombinant/README.md

 Dataset types are registered using an IDatasetForm plugin and must be unique across the CKAN instance.

+Resource names are used to identify Excel sheets being imported and must be unique across the CKAN instance.
+Resource names are often the same as the dataset type when only a single resource is present in a definition.

 The `paster recombinant create` command will create or update datasets for every organization to match the definition for its type, including updating fields, resources and